spiral/docs/docs/en/container/scopes.md

-# Framework — IoC Scopes
+# Container — IoC Scopes

 An essential aspect of developing long-living applications is proper context management.
 In demonized applications, you are no longer allowed to treat user requests as a global singleton object and store references to its instance in